qinxinLiu/PWC-Forge-Job-Simulation-Task-2-Customer-Retention-Analysis/README.md

 - Customers who have signed up for fewer services tend to churn, such as `online security`, `tech support`, and `phone serivices`.

 - Many clients experienced problems with `fiber optics`.
 Fiber optic internet service was used by up to `42%` of the consumers who left.

+## 6. Suggestions

+- Month-to-month contracts are a contributing element in the majority of churned clients.
+The company might persuade them by making offers for yearly contracts.

+- Enhancing fiber network services in order to keep clients.

+- To attract more clients, phone service needs to be upgraded.